-Weekly maintenance is scheduled for systems that provide limiting conditions for safe operation (LCOs) as enshrined in Final Safety Analysis Report (FSAR) of the facility [1,5].
-Details of system checks for weekly routine maintenance are shown in Table 2.1.
+Weekly maintenance is scheduled for systems that provide limiting conditions for safe operation (LCOs) as enshrined in the Final Safety Analysis Report (FSAR) of the facility [1,5].
+Details of system checks for weekly routine maintenance are tabulated in Table 2.1.
 These systems and their bearing to safety in the operation of NIRR-1 are as follows:

-Rabbit Transfer System

-This is a pneumatic control system used for the transfer of vials into the irradiation channels of the reactor for the purpose of utilization.
-The system comprises of an air - compressor, air-pressure meter, sample sitioning equipment (Rabbit Type A and Type B) and connecting
+- Rabbit Transfer System: This is a pneumatic control system used for the transfer of vials into the irradiation channels of the reactor for the purpose of utilization.
+The system comprises of an air compressor, air-pressure meter, sample positioning equipment (Type A and Type B) and connecting tubes.
+It is necessary for the system to be functional during reactor operation because it provides the alternative means of bringing the reactor to sub-criticality (by sending cadmium rabbits into the reactor) in the event of rod failure; - Gas Purge System: The gas purge system is operated once a week, for one minute.

-Gas Purge System

-The gas purge system is operated once a week, for one minute.
 The system injects clean air into the reactor vessel to purge out radioactive gasses and hydrogen that might have accumulated during the reactor operation within the week.
-This would ensure that hydrogen gas generated in the reactor vessel is maintained below explosive el, and radioactive effluents are filtered before ng released to the environment.
+The system is made up of a vacuum pump, mechanical filter, radioactive filter, pressure level indicator, valves and connecting tubes.
+It is necessary to ensure the functionality of the system before its next operation.
+This would ensure that hydrogen gas generated in the reactor vessel is maintained below explosive level, and radioactive effluents are filtered before being released to the environment; - Ventilation System: The ventilation system is operated continuously during reactor operation.

-Gas Purge Filters Gas Purge Pum

-Ventilation System

-The ventilation system is operated continuously during reactor operation.
 This keeps the reactor hall at a negative pressure in relation to the adjourning rooms.
-The system comprises of the stack, ventilation fan and

-Reactor Water Monitoring System

-This system ensures that the quantity and quality of the water in the reactor vessel is within the acceptable limits.
-It comprises of reactor vessel water level indicators, conductivity meters and water purification equip

-Pool Water Monitoring System

-This system ensures that the quantity and quality of the water in the reactor pool is within the acceptable limits.
-It comprises of reactor pool water level indicator, water conductivity meters, water purification equipment and pool water cooling equipment (Chiller).
+The system comprises of the stack, ventilation fan and the ventilation ducts; - Reactor Water Monitoring System: The reactor water monitoring system ensures that the quantity and quality of the water in the reactor vessel is within the acceptable limits.
+The system comprises of reactor vessel water level HIGH and LOW indicators, water conductivity meters and water purification equipment.
+Of utmost importance to safety are the reactor vessel water level indicators which are ensured to be within acceptable limits prior to any operation; - Pool Water Monitoring System: The pool water monitoring system ensures that the quantity and quality of the water in the reactor pool is within the acceptable limits.
+The system comprises of reactor pool water level HIGH and LOW indicators, water conductivity meters, water purification equipment and pool water cooling equipment (chiller).
+Of utmost importance to safety is the reactor pool water level indicators which are ensured to be within acceptable limits prior to any operation.

-Purification System